rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 $ sudo -u elohim /bin/cp /home/gehenna/.ssh/id_rsa /dev/stdout
 ```

-And we save these files.
+And we save in our machine the content of these files too.

 We also can see some interesting information gossiping the `.bashrc` and `.bash_history` files.
-We can see that `elohim` wrote in the python subprocess library:
+We can see that `elohim` edited the python subprocess library:

 ```
 nano /usr/lib/python3.11/subprocess.py